A time-nonlocal multiphysics finite element method with Crank-Nicolson scheme for poroelasticity model with secondary consolidation: A time-nonlocal multiphysics finite element method with the Crank-Nicolson scheme for the reformulated model

 Given the initial value $J_{\eta}^{0}=0$, we have

 and

 Similarly treating the recurrence formula of $J_{\xi}^{n}$, and using \eqref{2025-10-30-14} and \eqref{2025-10-30-15}, we obtain

 The treatment of the first term on the right-hand side of \eqref{2025-10-30-16} is similar to that of \eqref{2025-10-30-10}.
-For the other terms on the right-hand side of \eqref{2025-10-30-16}, we apply the Cauchy-Schwarz inequality, and we get
+For the other terms on the right-hand side of \eqref{2025-10-30-16}, we apply the Cauchy-Schwarz inequality to obtain